 kidney disease (or if you are on dialysis);

 Atazanavir oral powder may contain phenylalanine.
-Talk to your doctor before using this form of atazanavir if you have phenylketonuria (PKU).
+Tell your doctor if you have phenylketonuria (PKU).

 Tell your doctor if you are pregnant, and use your medications properly to control your infection.
 HIV can be passed to your baby if the virus is not controlled during pregnancy.
 Your dose needs may be different during pregnancy and for a short time after childbirth.

 Women with HIV or AIDS should not breastfeed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.